home-assistant/developers.home-assistant/blog/2022-10-24-hubs-devices-services-virtual-integrations.md

 has no specific dedicated integration.

-For end-users, it can be confusing to find how to integrate those products with Home Asssistant.
+For end-users, it can be confusing to find how to integrate those products with Home Assistant.
 To help with these above cases, we introduce:
 [Virtual integrations](/docs/creating_integration_manifest#virtual-integration).

 Virtual integrations are not real integrations but are used to help users